- As one of the most effective digital tools available for marketing, Facebook retargeting may be the answer for leading

 Using pixel data from your past successful campaigns, you can more easily identify commonalities among the demographics or interests of your top customers.
 Facebook's Lookalike Audience tool can then use this "source audience" to target individuals who are most similar to those who converted from your retargeting campaign.

 Because these "look-alike" individuals have much in common with your best customers, they are also more likely to be interested in your product or service.
 The result is a greater return on investment for your other Facebook advertising campaigns so you can enjoy even better growth.

 It's time to grow through retargeting.

-Building a successful Facebook retargeting campaign may require a bit more work than simply creating an ad campaign with a target audience of your choosing.
+Building a successful Facebook retargeting campaign may require a bit more work than simply creating an ad campaign with a of your choosing.
 But going the extra mile can ensure far better results for your brand as you reach high-converting groups with messages that are most relevant to them.